smurf667/anti-ad/README.md

 This is just the source, as getting this installable requires publishing via Mozilla, which I am not prepared to do at this time.

-The add-on can be activated using `about:debugging` by loading it manually via "Load Temporary Add-on...".
+The add-on can be activated using `about:debugging#/runtime/this-firefox` by loading it manually via "Load Temporary Add-on...".
 Open the project folder and load the `manifest.json` file.

 A "campfire" icon will be shown in the menu bar.
 Clicking it on a website registered with the add-on, removes the "Ad blocking detected" message.